Writing Commons is

 - an encyclopedia for writers, rhetors, knowledge workers, symbol analysts . . .

-- a collaborative writing space for teachers, researchers, and theorists in the Writing Studies community
+- a collaborative writing space, a discourse community, for teachers, researchers, and theorists in Writing Studies

 - an experiment in